koenrane/KR-new-site/content/understanding-and-controlling-a-maze-solving-policy-network.md

 Here are the regression coefficients for predicting +1 (agent gets cheese) or 0 (agent doesn't get cheese).
 For example, -0.623 corresponds to 0.623 fewer logits on predicting that the agent gets cheese.

-**Decision square's Euclidean distance to cheese, negative** (-0.623).
-The greater the _visual distance_ between the cheese and the decision square, the less likely the agent is to go to the cheese.
+Decision square's Euclidean distance to cheese, negative (-0.623) : _The greater the _visual distance_ between the cheese and the decision square, the less likely the agent is to go to the cheese._

 : As we privately speculated, this effect shows up _after_ accounting for the path distance (factor 2) between the decision square and the cheese.
 : This is not behavior predicted by "classic" RL training reasoning, which focuses on policies being optimized strictly as a function of sum discounted reward over time (and thus, in the sparse reward regime, in terms of path distance to the cheese).
 : We did predict this using shard theory reasoning.
 The one behavioral experiment which Alex proposed before the project was to investigate whether this factor exists, after controlling for path distance.

-**Decision square's path distance to cheese, negative** (-1.084).
-The farther the agent has to walk to the cheese, the less likely it is to do so.
+Decision square's path distance to cheese, negative (-1.084) : _The farther the agent has to walk to the cheese, the less likely it is to do so._
 : This seemed like the obvious effect to predict to us, and its regression coefficient was indeed larger than the coefficient for Euclidean distance (-0.623).

-**Cheese's Euclidean distance to top-right free square, negative (**-2.786).
-The closer the cheese is to the top-right, the more likely the agent is to go for the cheese.
+Cheese's Euclidean distance to top-right free square, negative (-2.786) : _The closer the cheese is to the top-right, the more likely the agent is to go for the cheese._

 : This is **the strongest factor.** After piling up evidence from a range of mechanistic and behavioral sources, we're comfortable concluding that _cheese affects decision-making more when it's closer to the top-right_.
 See this footnote[^4] for an example maze illustrating the power of this factor.
 : In the language of shard theory, the cheese-shard is more strongly activated when cheese is closer to the top-right.
 : Notably, this factor isn't trivially influential—we're only considering mazes with decision squares, so the cheese isn't on the way to the top-right corner!
 Furthermore, as with all factors, this factor matters when controlling for the others.